-We first evaluated the performance of multipitch detection method since it is an important component to compare with the previous method \cite{Nakamura2018ICASSP}.
-For this, we use the MAPS dataset, which includes the ground-truth MIDI data, and the frame-level metrics and note-level metrics defined in \cite{Bay2009}.
-The dataset and metrics are conventionally used in the research field.
+We first evaluated the performance of the multipitch detection method, since it is an important component to compare with the previous method \cite{Nakamura2018ICASSP}.
+For this purpose, we use the MAPS dataset, which includes the ground-truth MIDI data, and the frame-level metrics and note-level metrics defined in \cite{Bay2009}; the dataset and metrics are conventionally used in the research field.
 In the frame-level metrics, the precision ${\cal P}_{\rm f}$, recall ${\cal R}_{\rm f}$, and F-measure ${\cal F}_{\rm f}$ are calculated with a time resolution of $10$ ms. In the note-level metrics, the precision ${\cal P}_{\rm n}$, recall ${\cal R}_{\rm n}$, and F-measure ${\cal F}_{\rm n}$ are calculated by judging detected onsets that are within $\pm 50$ ms from ground-truth onsets as correct.
 For consistency with previous studies, we used the first $30$ s of each recording.

-Results are summarized in Table \ref{tab:frame_eval}.
-In addition to POVNet, the PLCA method used in \cite{Nakamura2018ICASSP}, a representative DNN-based method \cite{Hawthorne2019} (OaF; {\it Onsets and Frames} trained with the MAESTRO dataset), the original DeepLabv3+ in \cite{Wu2019}, and the results using only the PitchNet are compared in the Table.
-The proposed POVNet outperformed others in both the frame-level and note-level F-measures.
-POVNet and OaF had equivalent ${\cal F}_{\rm n}$, which are significantly higher than the value for the PLCA method.
+The results are summarized in Table \ref{tab:frame_eval}.
+In addition to POVNet, the PLCA method used in \cite{Nakamura2018ICASSP}, a representative DNN-based method \cite{Hawthorne2019} (OaF; {\it Onsets and Frames} trained with the MAESTRO dataset), the original DeepLabv3+ in \cite{Wu2019}, and the results using only PitchNet are compared in the table.
+POVNet outperformed the others in both the frame-level and note-level F-measures.
+POVNet and OaF had equivalent ${\cal F}_{\rm n}$, which were significantly higher than ${\cal F}_{\rm n}$ for the PLCA method.
 The difference in ${\cal R}_{\rm n}$ between POVNet and the method using only PitchNet clearly demonstrates the efficacy of OnVelNet, which enabled detection of repeated tones.